AbhijeetKumarThakur2198/Python_Projects/Basic_Projects/Sentiment_Analyzer/Readme.md

-# Sentiment Analysis with NLTK
+# MY PRACTICE PROJECT 4

 This Python script utilizes the Natural Language Toolkit (NLTK) library to perform sentiment analysis on text.
 The SentimentIntensityAnalyzer from NLTK is employed to evaluate the sentiment of the provided text.